LesleyLai/digital-garden/content/Concepts/truth table.md

 > $$
 > From the first row of the truth table, we observe that it is possible for all premises to be true while the conclusion is false.
 Therefore, the argument is invalid.

 Testing validity using a truth table has some limitations.
 First, a large number of basic propositions can lead to [[combinatorial explosion|combinatorial explosion]] of rows, making truth table impractical.
-Second, truth tables are no longer sufficient for testing validity in [[predicate logic|predicate logic]], and other methods must be employed.
+Second, truth tables are no longer sufficient for testing validity in [[./predicate logic|predicate logic]], and other methods must be employed.